1. It's okay to grieve, even if you're not sure you've miscarried

 3. Not everything "happens for a reason"

 Or maybe it does.
 I don't really know.
-My point is that this is the WORST thing to say to someone going through a miscarriage.
-We women are experts in guilt from the get-go.
+My point is that this is the worst thing to say to someone going through a miscarriage.
+Women are experts in guilt from the get-go.
 We have been taught to blame ourselves for everything.
 It is naturally very easy to think that we experience miscarriage due to something that we did or didn't do.

 You didn't lose your baby because you did something wrong.
-It's not because God is punishing you.
+It's not because God or the universe is punishing you.
 It's not because you didn't devote enough of your positive thinking to your pregnancy.
 Sometimes things just happen because they happen.
 Part of life is joy; part of it is pain.

 Your partner or spouse will most likely feel sadness, grief and any range of emotions similar to you.
 Feelings of failure, inadequacy, doubt of one's own body and even depression are all normal for a partner.
-But regardless of what may be similar, there are some key differences.
+But regardless of what may be similar, there may also be some key differences.

 Only you live in your body.
 So even if you are very articulate and communicative, you are the only person who will truly understand what you are going through.
 All of the physical symptoms, both great and subtle, coupled with every emotion and thought going through your mind during the process, makes your situation your own.
 Your partner will have grief, possibly as profound as your own, but it will likely be different.
 And even if they do not express it at all, it is probably there.